Lalinanguyen/CalHacks2025/reporadar/DEVELOPMENT.md

 ## Current Status

-RepoRadar is a fully functional MVP with mock data.
+DueDeck is a fully functional MVP with mock data.
 The application includes:
 - ✅ Landing page with features and pricing
 - ✅ Dashboard for managing analyses
 - ✅ Results page with real-time progress tracking